peterjsmyth/FEM_Order-Summary-Component/README.md

 There is a 5 pixel gap at the bottom of the Image in the card__hero section which I don't understand why it's there.

-My use of vh sizes sees the content of the card overlap each other as the viewport height reduces. {Resolved: Removed VH sizes}
+My use of vh sizes sees the content of the card overlap each other as the viewport height reduces. ___Resolved: Removed VH sizes___

-I don't understand why the footer moves off the bottom as the viewport height reduces to smaller than the card size as it is positioned absolutely at the bottom. {Resolved: Parent wasn't positioned}
+I don't understand why the footer moves off the bottom as the viewport height reduces to smaller than the card size as it is positioned absolutely at the bottom. ___Resolved: Parent wasn't positioned___

 ### Continued development